Owners say negotiations with city are ongoing

 © Ron Ward/Moncton Times & Transcript

-Al Stewart of the Summerside Storm drives to the basket during Tuesday night’s National Basketball League of Canada game against the Moncton Miracles.
-Moncton won 103-97.
+Al Stewart of the Summerside Storm drives to the basket during an NBL of Canada regular season game against the Moncton Miracles.

 SUMMERSIDE – Ken Trenholm and his family of six went to many Summerside Storm games during the pro basketball team's inaugural season.

 His young children made posters, collected autographs and cheered for their favourite players during home games at EastLink Arena.

 But Trenholm said their voices, along with those of all the other fans who supported the team, are not being heard now.

 The team's owners and the city are in the midst of drawn-out negotiations for the Storm's second season.
 If those talks break down, it would almost certainly mean the team would play next season in Charlottetown.

 That's why Trenholm started an online petition, asking Islanders to support the Storm staying in Summerside.